-A reverse mortgage lets older homeowners borrow their equity to pay expenses or supplement their income while continuing to live in their homes.
-Instead of the borrower making payments to the lender and reducing their loan balance, the lender pays the borrower and the loan balance grows.
+A reverse mortgage lets older homeowners borrow the equity they’ve built in their home to pay expenses or supplement their income while continuing to live in it.
+Instead of the borrower making payments to the lender and reducing their loan balance, the lender pays the borrower, and the loan balance grows.

-Reverse mortgages are a specialized financial product, and their terms can be quite complicated.
-It’s beneficial to take the time to understand how they work and the financial implications of getting a reverse mortgage.
+Reverse mortgages are a specialized financial product, and their terms can be complicated.
+It’s important to understand how reverse mortgages work — and their financial implications — before getting one.

-If you’ve explored your options and decided to apply for a reverse mortgage, gathering the reverse mortgage documents you’ll need in advance will make the process both simpler to understand and easier to navigate.
+If you’ve explored your options and decided to apply for a reverse mortgage, gathering the reverse mortgage documents you’ll need in advance can make the process simpler and easier.

-Like any major financial transaction, applying for a reverse mortgage requires documentation.
-Your lender will want a full picture of your financial situation, and information about your home.
-Expect to gather documents related to your home, personal identification, bank and investment account statements, proof of income, and more.
+Like any major financial transaction, applying for a reverse mortgage requires a lot of documentation.
+Your mortgage lender will want a full understanding of your finances, as well as information about your home.
+You’ll need to gather documents related to your home, personal identification, bank and investment accounts, proof of income, and more.

 Reverse mortgage application

-The first reverse mortgage document that you need is the application itself.
-Lenders will provide the application, and can assist you in filling it out.
+The first reverse mortgage document that you’ll need is the application itself.
+Each reverse mortgage lender will provide an application, and can assist you in filling it out.

-The application typically will ask for information about the property, identification for the property owners, a list of income and assets, and any liens on the property.
-To give you an idea of what to expect, the U.S. Department of Housing and Urban Development includes a reverse mortgage application among its sample reverse mortgage documents.
+A typical application asks for information about the property, identification for the property owners, a list of income and assets, and details on any liens on the property.
+The Department of Housing and Urban Development includes a reverse mortgage application among its sample reverse mortgage documents to give you an idea of what to expect.

 Credit check authorization